vasern/vasern/roadmap.md

+Please note that the roadmap is intended to provide high-level visibility into the short-term direction of the product.
+This can change at any time.

 # Vasern Development Roadmap

 Vasern is in active development by [Ambi Studio](https://ambi.studio), aims to build a database system for React Native, and React ecosystem.
+Roadmap

 ## Release candidate and earlier - versions <= 0.3.0 RC

 - ✅ fsm - embedded storage engine used by Vasern (Native)
 - ✅ Modular architecture (allow to create and use plugins) (JavaScript)
-- 🔸 Work with flow type (JavaScript)
+- ✅ Added typescript support (thanks to @curtisy1)
-- 🔸 Support query records with multiple properties and value (Native and JavaScript)
+- ✅ Support query records with multiple properties and value (Native and JavaScript)

 ## Version 0.4